Top 10 TypeScript Mistakes Beginners Make and How to Avoid Them

 Whether you’re just starting out or leveling up from JavaScript, learn these traps now to avoid future headaches—and to truly get the most out of TypeScript.

-1. Using any
+1. Using any Too Freely

 Explanation

-type.
+One of the most tempting features for beginners is the any type.
 It disables type checking for a variable, effectively turning TypeScript back into plain JavaScript.
 While this can be a quick fix for type errors, it defeats the purpose of using TypeScript altogether.

-often happens when developers:
+Overusing any often happens when developers:

 - Don’t know the correct type to use